PrinceHerenj/studyNotes/ALGO/M4/Breadth First Search.md

 1. select source
 2. queue source
 3. from queue
-	* explore all adjacent vertices and mark visited
+	* explore all adjacent vertices in a level-below and mark visited
 	* enqueue all visited
 	* dequeue from the queue
 4. repeat step 3 until all visited.